-PROJECT OBJECTIVE To provide members an additional resource in reviewing at their leisure the various forms discussed during counseling sessions.
-2021-22 DELIVERABLES A series of online-accessible videos which will provide guidance to members and staff on how to properly complete DROP Entry, DROP Exit, and Service Retirement forms.
+PROJECT OBJECTIVE 2021-22 DELIVERABLES To provide members an additional resource in reviewing at their leisure the various forms discussed during counseling sessions.
+A series of online-accessible videos which will provide guidance to members and staff on how to properly complete DROP Entry, DROP Exit, and Service Retirement forms.
 2021-22 MILESTONES BY SEPTEMBER 30, 2021: Create a video for how to complete DROP Entry Forms.
 Will use video software to record staff going over each form that is covered during DROP Entry counseling session.
 The focus will be on the forms with voiceover by DROP staff.
 BY DECEMBER 31, 2021: Create a video for how to complete DROP Exit Forms.
 Will use video software application to record staff going over each form that is covered during DROP Exit counseling session.
 The focus will be on the forms with voiceover by DROP staff.
 BY MARCH 31, 2022: Create a video for how to complete Service Retirement Forms.
 Will use video software application to record staff going over each form that is covered during Service Retirement counseling session.
 The focus will be on the forms with voiceover by DROP staff.
-BY JUNE 30, 2022: Will collaborate with Communications & Education Staff to ensure all videos are posted on LAFPP's website.
-2021-22 RESOURCES Budgeted overtime may be used by Staff in creating the videos.